 Teacher candidates from advanced preparation programs complete:

 Advanced field experiences focused on the techniques or methods described in coursework.
-Students in these programs may complete these field experiences and coursework opportunities within their classroom (if appropriate) or may need assigned placements.
+Students in these programs will be required to complete these field experiences and coursework opportunities within their classroom (if appropriate) or may need assigned placements.
 Students should speak with their program advisor regarding the expectations of their program and appropriate field experience placement.

-Practica, which can be completed either alongside a mentor teacher or in the individual’s own classroom or school setting.
-Similar to internships, these extended clinical experiences provide opportunities for demonstrating the pedagogical skills and professional competencies developed in coursework.
+Internships, which can be completed either alongside a mentor teacher or in the individual’s own classroom or school setting.
+These extended clinical experiences provide opportunities for demonstrating the pedagogical skills and professional competencies developed in coursework.

 Faculty and staff members expect teacher candidates and students in advanced preparation programs to demonstrate the professional dispositions required of an educator during all classroom-based field experiences.